tebelorg/RPA-Python/README.md

 An element identifier can also be a .png or .bmp image snapshot representing the UI element (can be on desktop applications or web browser). x, y coordinates of elements on the screen work as well.

+There is automatic waiting for an element to appear before timeout happens, and error is returned that the element cannot be found.
+To change the default timeout of 10 seconds, use timeout() function.

 #### CORE FUNCTIONS
 Function|Parameters|Purpose
 :-------|:---------|:------